runealbut/raspi_temp_datalogger/README.md

    10-0008021dad2e  w1_bus_master1
    pi@raspberrypi ~ $
  ```
- The Directory which starts with the "10-" is the Sensor.
+ The Directory which starts with  "10-" is the Sensor.

  Read One Sensor:
   ```